Pentabyteman/PyBot/README.md

 The sound effects are also under a Creative Commons License and taken from soundbible.com.
 Special thanks to SoundBible too!

-Credits: Most of the programming done by ErichHasl
-         Inspiration and unhelpful comments by Pentabyteman
+Credits: Most of the programming done by ErichHasl, Inspiration and unhelpful comments by Pentabyteman

 copyright @ Pentabyteman, ErichHasl 14.10.16